-Kristi was first elected to serve as South Dakota’s lone Member of the U.S. House of Representatives on November 2, 2010.
+Kristi was first elected to serve as South Dakota’s lone Member of the U.S. House of Representatives in 2010.

 While keeping up with her Congressional duties in Washington, D.C. and work with constituents in South Dakota, Kristi continued to take undergraduate courses from South Dakota State University.
 In December 2011, Kristi graduated from SDSU with her Bachelor of Arts degree in Political Science.

 Kristi enjoys helping her children compete in rodeo and 4-H. She has been a 4-H leader for more than a decade.
 Kristi is also an avid hunter.
 She particularly enjoys pheasant hunting on the homestead and archery elk hunting with her brothers.